niravnmore/phpoverviewtut/HRQnA.md

 Q16.
 Describe your ideal company, location and job.

 ```
-I am a pragmatic person striving for idealism.
+I am a pragmatic person.
 I believe that an ideal company fosters competitiveness while encouraging individual growth, which in turn contributes to the company's success.

 An ideal workplace is an environment where merit is recognized and discipline is valued, and where a healthy competitive culture drives the growth of both individuals and the organization.

 My ideal job is one aligned with my passions, a role where I can thrive, be challenged, and grow both physically and mentally—ultimately making me a better person.
 ```